 How Can I Advance More Quickly in Scouting?

 Fortunately, there are a few tricks to avoid slumps and quickly rank up in Scouting!
-In fact, I’ve written an entire article on How to Quickly Advance Through Scouting, so check that out afterward if you want some expert-level tips and details.
+In fact, I’ve written an entire article on how to stay motivated in Scouting and keep moving forward, so check that out afterward if you want some expert-level tips and details.

 To put it simply though, here are a few things to keep in mind if you’re trying to quickly earn your Eagle:

-- Stay organized and always keep a plan of the next requirements you’ll be completing.
+- Get organized and always keep a plan of the next requirements you’ll be completing.

 - Find a troop buddy to keep yourself accountable.